 What Are Bandage Dresses Made From

-Last updated on : June 09 2017
+Last updated on : February 24 2018

-We started The Kewl Shop to provide designer inspired dresses to every woman, anywhere.
+We started The Kewl Shop to provide designer inspired dresses to every woman, everywhere.
 Since 2012, we've done just that.
 We sell a lot of bandage dresses in many sizes, shades, and styles.

 Most importantly it has a high luster quality giving it a bright shine.
 All these aspects are perfect for the making of our bandage dresses and evening gowns.

 Is Rayon Environmentally Friendly?

-Additionally a large part of the environmental impact of textiles applies to their after care, in particular the use of water, detergents and fabric softeners for cleaning after use.
+Additionally, a large part of the environmental impact of textiles applies to their aftercare.
+In particular, the use of water, detergents and fabric softeners for cleaning after use.

-Spandex adds the body hugging effect to our dresses, keeping your body tight and firm in a taught wrap.
-Interestingly Spandex can tire and lose its stretch over time, but fortunately this takes a while.
+Spandex adds the body-hugging effect to our dresses, keeping your body tight and firm in a taught wrap.
+Interestingly Spandex can tire and lose its stretch over time, but fortunately, this takes a while.